CTHall05/asset-insights-techtest/README.md

 I have sent you the email with the config.env details and I will write the instructions on how to view the CRUD application below:

+// Open the terminal first
+-- type and run into the terminal: npm i
+-- do this before any other step

 // How to run the app

--- Open a terminal in the code editor of your choice and make sure you are in the crudApp directory -- In the terminal type the command: npm start -- Next type: localhost:3000, into your browser search bar
+-- Open a terminal in the code editor of your choice and make sure you are in the crudApp directory -- In the terminal type the command: npm start
+-- Next type: localhost:3000, into your browser search bar

 Following these steps you should now see the application in your internet browser.